It has always been spoken of

 requires the giving of a gift.

 I wrote this poem as poet-in-residence at Actor's Theatre in Ashland Oregon, at the request of the Director, Michael O'Rourke, and added the graphic later as the two seemed particularly suited to one another.
 It's based on a photo I took of a full moon rising over a wash (small canyon) in the mountains of northern Nevada.
-It was a ridiculously difficult place to get to even with a jeep and an experienced off-road driver.
-Unfortunately, after a few unusually wet springs and flash flooding, I doubt access to this magical place even exists anymore.
+It was a ridiculously difficult place to get to, Unfortunately, after a few unusually wet springs and flash flooding, I doubt access to this magical place even exists anymore.